lynkeib/WebProjects/AB Testing for Udacity Course/README.md

 |Gross conversion|4|23|
 |Net conversion|10|23|

-As shown in this [calculator](https://www.graphpad.com/quickcalcs/binomial1.cfm), the p value for Gross conversion is 0.0026, and the p value for Net conversion is 0.6776, meaning Gross conversion passes the sign test while Net conversion does not pass the sign test.
+As shown in this [calculator](https://www.graphpad.com/quickcalcs/binomial1.cfm), the p-value for Gross conversion is 0.0026, and the p-value for Net conversion is 0.6776, meaning Gross conversion passes the sign test while Net conversion does not pass the sign test.

 ## 3.4 Make a Recommendation

+As the analysis, I do not recommend launch this feature since the negative effect is larger than the positive effect, although the gross conversion rate decreases significantly, the net conversion does not show a significant positive change, which may cause a huge financial loss in the future.

 # References